abilandz/PH8124/Lecture_2/Lecture_2.md

 Now let us have a closer look at the content of your first **Bash** script:

 * The first line is mandatory, namely: ```#!/bin/bash```
-* The first two characters in the first line are mandatory, namely: ```#!``` (the combination of these two characters is called shebang or hashbang)
+* The first two characters in the first line are mandatory, namely: ```#!``` (the combination of these two characters is called _shebang_ or _hashbang_)

 What is happening here is the following: ```#!``` in the first line indicates to the operating system that whatever follows next on the first line, must be interpreted as a path to the executable (e.g. ```/bin/bash``` if you want to run **Bash**), which then must be used to interpret the code in all the remaining lines in the script.
 In this way, you can put up together any script, not necessarily the one for **Bash** &mdash; you just need to change ```/bin/bash``` in the first line, and point out to some other executable.

-From the above example, you can see that whatever we have previously executed directly in the terminal (e.g. **echo** or **date** commands), we can also write in the script, and then execute all commands in one go, by executing the script.
+From the above example, it can be seen that whatever we have previously executed directly in the terminal (e.g. **echo** or **date** commands), we can also write in the script, and then execute all commands in one go, by executing the script.
 That being said, at the very basic level, scripting saves you the time needed to retype again and again any regular sequence of commands, after you open a new terminal &mdash; for instance, the file ```first.sh``` you just made, is available in any new terminal you open!

 How to execute the **Bash** script?
 It's simple, just pass the file name as an argument to the command **source** (i.e. in jargon, you need to _source_ your script):